MaCLR: Motion-aware Contrastive Learning of Representations for Videos

 \subsection{Training \ours{}}

-\paragraph{Visual-only learning.} We model this using a contrastive learning objective, similar to previous works on self-supervised learning for images~\cite{chen-simclr2020,he-moco2020,grill-byol2020}.
-However, different from these methods which take as input random spatial crops from an image, our model takes as input random clips with spatiotemporal jitterring.
-Specifically, as shown in Fig.~\ref{fig:concept}, given a random clip we produce its embedding $v^q$ (query), and sample a second positive clip from the same video and produce its embedding $v^k$ (key), as well as $N$ negative embeddings $v^n_i$, $i\in\{1,...,N\}$ from other videos.
+{\bf Visual-only learning.} We model this using a contrastive learning objective.
+Similar to~\cite{qian-cvrl2020}, our model takes as input random clips with spatiotemporal jitterring.
+As shown in Fig.~\ref{fig:conceptandmotion}a, given a random clip we produce its embedding $v^q$ (query), and sample a second positive clip from the same video and produce its embedding $v^k$ (key), as well as $N$ negative embeddings $v^n_i$, $i\in\{1,...,N\}$ from other videos.
 Then, we train the Visual pathway with the InfoNCE objective $\mathcal{L}_{v}=\text{IN}(v^q, v^k, v^n)$~\cite{oord-arxiv2018,he-moco2020}:

 where $\tau$ is a temperature parameter.
-This objective ensures that our Visual pathway pulls together embeddings $v^q$ and $v^k$, while pushing away those of all the negative clips $v^n_i$.
+This objective ensures that our Visual pathway pulls together embeddings $v^q$ and $v^k$, while pushing away those of all the negative clips $v^n_i$. \\

-\paragraph{Motion-only learning.} To improve the discriminativeness of the Motion pathway, we add another InfoNCE objective $\mathcal{L}_{m}=\text{IN}(m^q, m^k, m^n)$, which is trained in a similar way to $\mathcal{L}_{v}$ but this time on motion embeddings $m^q$, $m^k$ (both are sampled from the same video as $v_q$) and $m^n$ (which denotes a set of negative motion embeddings).
-This ensures that the Motion pathway is able to embed similar motion patterns close to each other.
+{\bf Motion-only learning.} To improve the discriminativeness of the Motion pathway, we add another InfoNCE objective $\mathcal{L}_{m}=\text{IN}(m^q, m^k, m^n)$, which is trained in a similar way to $\mathcal{L}_{v}$ but this time on motion embeddings $m^q$, $m^k$ (both are sampled from the same video as $v_q$) and $m^n$ (which denotes a set of negative motion embeddings).
+This ensures that the Motion pathway is able to embed similar motion patterns close to each other. \\

-\paragraph{Motion distillation: motion-to-visual learning.} We model this also with a contrastive learning objective, but with a different purpose compared to the previous two.
-Here, we aim at distilling motion information from the Motion pathway into the Visual pathway.
+{\bf Motion-Visual learning.} We model this also with a contrastive learning objective, but with a different purpose compared to the previous two.
+Here, we aim at enriching the Visual pathway to be motion-aware with the help of the Motion pathway.
 Specifically, we train the model using the following InfoNCE objectives:

 Note that $v^q$ is \emph{not necessarily in temporal synchronization} with $m^k$, but rather just a motion clip sampled from the same video (same for $v^k$ and $m^q$).
-In our ablation, we show that allowing for this misalignment encourages the embedding to better learn semantic abstraction of visual and motion patterns, which leads to better performance.\\
+In our ablation, we show that allowing for this misalignment encourages the embedding to better learn semantic abstraction of visual and motion patterns, which leads to better performance.